nodejs/community-committee/CONTRIBUTING.md

 Attend the meetings of the working group or initiative, investigate issues tagged as `good first issue`, open issues and pull requests, or provide insight via GitHub.

-Individuals can open an issue asking to be an Observer of CommComm meetings.
+Individuals can open an issue asking to be an invited Guest to CommComm meetings.
 You can find a great example of such an issue [here](https://github.com/nodejs/community-committee/issues/142)!

 ### Becoming a Collaborator